Jamie George is an artist and writer based in South East London.

-Jamie has worked on projects, commissions and exhibitions with Outpost, Glasgow Sculpture Studios, South Kiosk, Jerwood Visual Arts, Drawing Room, SPACE Studios, Showroom, Wysing Arts Centre and Organhaus Gallery (China).
-In 2012 he was awarded a Gasworks International Fellowship.
-He was artist-in-resident at Vasl Artist-Collective, Pakistan and in 2014 was awarded a Cocheme Fellowship from Central Saint Martins, UAL, hosted by AIR Studios.
+Jamie has worked on projects, commissions and exhibitions with Jerwood Visual Arts, Glasgow Sculpture Studios, South Kiosk, Drawing Room, SPACE Studios, Showroom, Wysing Arts Centre and Organhaus Gallery (China).
+In 2012 he was awarded a Gasworks International Fellowship and was artist-in-resident at Vasl Artist-Collective, Pakistan.
+In 2014 he was awarded a Cocheme Fellowship from CSM, UAL, hosted by AIR Studios.
 In 2018 he was awarded a Jerwood Arts artist bursary.
-Recent writing has been published by Moxy Magazine and commissioned by Goldsmiths CCA.
+Catalyst Arts recently selected Jamie's work for the OUTPOST Members Show 2021.
+Recent writing has been published by Moxy Magazine, OUTPOST and commissioned by Goldsmiths CCA.

 In autumn 2021, Jamie took part in the interdisciplinary residency at Hospitalfield, Scotland.
 Jamie is one of four recipients of the Omni Colour Artist Award 2021.

 Jamie is also a founding editor of dreck.co.uk, an online platform for developing artistic responses to cultural detritus.